urbanware-org/mimefield/README.md

 ## Useless facts

-*   The project name *MIMEfield* is a allusion to "mine field".
+*   The project name *MIMEfield* is an allusion to "mine field".

 [Top](#mimefield-)